Women's basketball grades: UCF

 Tennessee went into halftime after a 13-2 run, giving the team momentum going into the second half.

-Tennessee was able to close out the game in the fourth quarter, but just by eight points, a number head coach Kellie Harper probably wishes was higher.
+Tennessee was able to close out the game in the fourth quarter, but just by 8 points, a number head coach Kellie Harper probably wishes was higher.

 The Lady Vols got the win, but playing a full four quarters is going to be a point of emphasis for the Lady Vols heading into the rest of the season.